spacestation13/DMByExample/src/flow/loops/while.md

 # while

-The while keyword can be used to run a loop while a condition is true.
+The `while` keyword can be used to run a loop while a condition is true.

-Let's write the infamous [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) using a `while` loop.
+Let's write the infamous [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) problem using a while loop.

 ```dm
 /mob/Login()